ibakurov/restaurantAppWithYelpAPI-RBCInterview/README.md

 CocoaPods are used to use third-party libraries: Alamofire, AlamofireImage, KeychainSwift, and ReachabilitySwift.

 Alamofire is used for REST API calls.
 AlamofireImage is used for async download of images and caching them.
 KeychainSwift is used to store token which is fetched from Yelp API.
-Finally, ReachabilitySwift was not yet used, but the idea ws to check if network access is present, and if not then warn the user about that.
+Finally, ReachabilitySwift was not yet used, but the idea was to check if network access is present, and if not then warn the user about that.

+UnitTests are written to check API requests, core data object manipulation, and  testing some utility functions, such as date conversion from string.

+Application also uses Dynamic Type for all labels to support Accessibility.